 In my last article (read here: My Toddler Won’t Eat: Toddler Nutrition 101), I wrote about all of the efforts I developed to feed my “picky” 22-month-old.
-I thought it would be helpful if I shared some of the recipes that I have adapted to provide my little guy with a healthy meal that meets his approval!
+I thought it would be helpful as a follow-up to share some of the recipes that I have adapted to provide my little guy with a healthy meal that meets his approval!
 These recipes work on husbands too. 🙂

 This recipe is super easy and very quick.
 It is loaded with protein and also provides a serving or two of fruit!
 I don’t serve these pancakes with syrup because they taste wonderful on their own, but if your little one wants to sweeten it up some, try mashing up blueberries or strawberries and drizzling them on top.